 There are countless amount of reasons that these networks are so popular – they really do make us feel better about ourselves.
 Like some substance addictions, using these websites and apps releases dopamine in our brains – a chemical that inspires us to take action because of how we feel when we are rewarded for it.

 It’s pretty easy to see how social media fits into the equation.
-We post tweets on Twitter, photos on Instagram and status’ on Facebook, knowing that we will feel good about the ‘likes’ that start flooding in.
-Dopamine is released in our bodies due to react, which excites us more than the actual reactions.
+We post tweets on Twitter, photos on Instagram, and statuses’ on Facebook, knowing that we will feel good about the ‘likes’ that start flooding in.
+Dopamine is released in our bodies due to reactions, which excites us more than the actual reactions.

 Not to mention how we use these platforms to vent about everything from customer service to politics.
 The downside to this is that our feeds often resemble an endless stream of stress.
 The anticipation of how other people will react.

 Facebook and Twitter are literally designed to ensure that users repeatedly check in.
 They’re engineered to ensure we spend as much time at our computers or on our phones as possible.
 This means that your social media addiction isn’t entirely your fault – but don’t panic.
 With a little help, you’ll be over it in no time!

 When you think about it, social media is a harmless addiction – which makes it difficult for us to tell how much better off we’d be without it.
 Whether you just want to take a little bit of time out to get back on track or you’re looking to have a total digital detox, these tips and techniques are bound to help.

 It’s so easy to justify a quick five minutes on a platform that it sometimes happens almost automatically.
 Taking a quick five-minute break?
 Suddenly Facebook is open.
 A bit of time to kill before you have to leave?
 You check Instagram.